 The Nikon Monarch 5 series, which includes more sizes than just the 8×42 we’re looking at here, are on par with the Vortex Diamondbacks described above.
 They too are known for clarity, accuracy, and so on.

 In fact, if you had to choose between the two, it might just come down to overall style, though some say the Diamondbacks do win on clarity.
 You be the judge.

 Again, you can find more details in this article.

-If you’re looking for a great pair of 8×42 binos, you can’t go wrong with the Vortex Diamondback or the Nikon Monarch.
+If you’re looking for a great pair, perhaps even the best 8×42 binos, you can’t go wrong with the Vortex Diamondback or the Nikon Monarch.

 If you also need a built-in rangefinder with your binoculars, give serious consideration to the Swarovski EL Range 8×42.
 If you can afford them, I think you’ll be pleased with what you find.